info201-grading-2022-wi/final-project-starter/docs/README.md

 `/docs`

 * Use the `/docs` directory to organize all for your R Markdown files, which have the extension `.Rmd`.
 * Your R Markdown files are used to create reports that can be published on the web as HTML files.
+That is, R Markdown (.Rmd) --> web page (.html) --> Published on GitHub in your `/docs` directory.
 * This is the basic workflow:
   - Go to RStudio
   - File > New file > R Markdown